 Transfer Student Registration

-All course selections can be sent to Candace Santa Maria: firstname.lastname@example.org.
-Please include the following information: CRN, Course ID, Course Title, Block, GRADE TRACK preference, Instructor Name.
-You may use: Transfer Student Course Selection Worksheet
+All course selections can be emailed to the Registrar's Office: email@example.com or Candace Santa Maria: firstname.lastname@example.org.
+Please include the following information on the preferred option form: CRN, Course ID, Course Title, Block, GRADE TRACK , Instructor Name.
+If no grade track is indicated it will automatically be entered on the "G" track.

 Please read the "General Information for Transfer Students", below, it may answer some of your questions before you call.